mstocco/mariostoc.co/content/traininglog/20220313-ironman2022-24weeksout.md

 A bit restless last night and my lumbar is stiff(er) than usual; time on the TT Bike [yesterday](ironman2022-25weeksout?sat) perhaps?

 Started the run with my neighbour Rick and his wife before turning off the Goose for the dirt path north through Panama Flats and a bit more.
 That easier, initial pace just seemed to get locked into even after I said goodbye to them.

+I felt okay after the run (not taxed) and my back was fine too.

 <!---->
 ## MONDAY MAR 14 &#120529;